LA Councilman de Leon says he will not resign amid uproar

 Martinez stepped down last week, but de Leon and Councilmember Gil Cedillo have so far resisted widespread calls for their resignations.

-The Los Angeles City Council installed a new president Tuesday after a chanting crowd of protesters called for halting the vote until de Leon and Cedillo resigned for their part in the 2021 meeting.
+The Los Angeles City Council installed a new president Tuesday — Krekorian — after a chanting crowd of protesters called for halting the vote until de Leon and Cedillo resigned for their part in the 2021 meeting.

 A powerful labor leader who also attended the 2021 private meeting, Ron Herrera, also resigned.